 This depends on the type of room and your personal taste.
 Larger rooms (especially with high ceilings) require more treatment than small rooms.
 Rooms with soft furnishings (e.g. carpet, fabric sofas, thick curtains etc.) require less than rooms with lots of hard surfaces.

 This guide has shown how to properly set up studio monitors and add acoustic foam treatment, transforming a standard room into a proper music production environment.

 We now know how to find a room’s first reflection points for acoustic tile placement and where to install bass traps.
 We’ve established the right quantity of acoustic foam for studios of different sizes giving consideration to the types of surfaces and furniture already in the space.

-Now you’re ready to select the right acoustic treatment products for your studio and start making better mixes.
+Now you’re ready to select the right acoustic panels for your studio and start making better mixes.

 Don’t forget that we are always here to help – ask a question in our Facebook group and get a friendly and knowledgeable response.